StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 Complete Land-Based Gaming Guide · 2026

-Connecticut's entire casino market is two properties — Foxwoods Resort Casino and Mohegan Sun — both operated by federally recognized tribes and ranked among the largest resort casinos in the United States.
+Connecticut's casino market has two properties: Foxwoods Resort Casino and Mohegan Sun, both operated by federally recognized tribes.

-Connecticut offers 3 land-based casino venues across 3 cities — from federally regulated tribal properties to commercial card rooms, racinos, and casino cruises.
-StatesCasinos tracks every legal gaming venue in the state with verified addresses, available games, and on-site amenities.
+Connecticut offers 3 land-based casino venues across 3 cities.
+The directory covers federally regulated tribal properties, commercial card rooms, racinos, and casino cruises, with verified addresses, available games, and on-site amenities.

 This guide covers the full scope of land-based gambling in Connecticut: the legal framework, every tribal and commercial venue, available game categories, regulatory authorities, minimum gambling age, and the closest full-service casinos across state lines for residents seeking a broader gaming experience.